izytronic/minerva/README.md

 Android app for receiving notifications and be able to arm/disarm the system remotely

 **Step 3**
+Adding the possibility to power the sensors using batteries and without any wireing

+**Step 4**
 Adding more sensors and home-control using a standard wireless protocol

 ## License